-Enter the half-life into the calculator to determine the decay constant, also known as the decay rate.
+Enter the half-life into the calculator to determine the decay constant (decay-rate constant).

 Decay Constant Formula